The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-0/lesson_0_cli/README.md

 ## Morning Warmup Questions (Be prepared for one of these questions to be presented at the beginning of lecture)
 1. Why is it called Command Line Interface?
+How is it different from a Graphical User Interface?
 2. What are some of the commonly used commands in the terminal?
 3. Why do we use the Command Line?